Skip to content

 else:

-# For remote execution, just check against whitelist without resolving
+# For remote execution, check against allowlist without resolving

 if log_path not in allowed_paths: